paghar/Frontend-Architecture-Principle/2-CodeStructure/Naming Conventions.md

 ```

 *Note: Don't start names with a $ sign.
 It will put you in conflict with many JavaScript library names.*

+## Word Choice

+✔️DO choose easily readable identifier names:

+For example, a property named HorizontalAlignment is more English-readable than  AlignmentHorizontal.

+✔️ DO favor readability over brevity.

+The property name CanScrollHorizontally is better than ScrollableX (an obscure reference to the X-axis).

+❌ DO NOT use underscores, hyphens, or any other nonalphanumeric characters.

+❌ DO NOT use Hungarian notation.

+❌ AVOID using identifiers that conflict with keywords of widely used programming languages.

+## Using Abbreviations and Acronyms

+❌ DO NOT use abbreviations or contractions as part of identifier names.

+For example, use GetWindow rather than GetWin.

+❌ DO NOT use any acronyms that are not widely accepted, and even if they are, only when necessary.

+## Avoiding Language-Specific Names

+✔️ DO use semantically interesting names rather than language-specific keywords for type names.

+For example, GetLength is a better name than GetInt.

+✔️ DO use a generic CLR type name, rather than a language-specific name, in the rare cases when an identifier has no semantic meaning beyond its type.